Willey, Shropshire: History

+In 1951 the civil parish had a population of 136.
+On 1 April 1966 the parish was abolished and merged with Barrow and Dawley.

 MPs for Much Wenlock

 The Welds returned several Members of Parliament for Much Wenlock where they had industrial interests, starting with George Weld, replaced by his father, Sir John Weld (died 1681) and again George Weld (died 1701).
 They were second cousins of Humphrey Weld (of Lulworth) (1612-1685) MP for Christchurch.
 George Weld's successor was his son, George (1674-1748), another Wenlock MP.
 He was succeeded by his daughter, Elizabeth, who married Brooke Forester, a further Wenlock MP.

 Her successor to Willey was George Forester, their son and Wenlock MP.
 He was childless and on his death, his cousin, Cecil Forester, later created Baron, assumed the additional surname of Weld by Royal Licence in 1811, and inherited Willey.

 Places of interest

 Although the 17th-century Old Hall itself has been demolished, what remains is the domestic range of buildings occupying two sides of a quadrangle.
 They are in stone, and have two storeys with attics, and four gabled bays, the third bay containing a carriage arch.
 To the north of the range is an octagonal brick tower with three storeys and a conical tiled roof.
 The landscaped grounds of the Old Hall, Willey Park, contain a war memorial in form of a stone Celtic cross, originally erected by the 6th Baron Forester, to the men of the parishes of Barrow and Willey who died serving in the World Wars.

 The Church of England parish church at Willey, the family burial place of the Lords Forester, is maintained by the Forester family but is no longer open for regular worship nor open to the public except by arrangement with the estate office or when the church, with the Willey Park gardens, is opened under the National Gardens Scheme.